gavinfielder/pft/README.md

 ```
 git clone https://github.com/gavinfielder/pft.git pft && echo "pft/" >> .gitignore
 ```
+For most users, that is all that is required.

 ***If your libft.a is separate from libftprintf.a:***
 If you include all required .o files (including your libft) in libftprintf.a, this is not necessary.
-If you do NOT, and require your libft separate, you must set `USE_SEPARATE_LIBFT=1` in options-config.ini.
-See options-config.ini, and it should be self-explanatory.
+If you do NOT, and require your libft separate, you must set `USE_SEPARATE_LIBFT=1` in the [Configuration Options](https://github.com/gavinfielder/pft/wiki/Configuration-Options).

+For other installation options, see [Installation](https://github.com/gavinfielder/pft/wiki/Installation).

 # Usage
  - `./test s` runs all the tests that start with a string, in this case 's'.
 As you might guess, the `%s` tests start with 's'.
 Tests for the other specifiers (`%d`, `%f`, etc.) can be selected the same way.